Ritabanm/DoodleMarket/README.md

-Here’s a rewritten version of the documentation for your React application, making it more concise, modern, and tailored to your specific project:

----

 # **Doodle Market - React Application**

 Doodle Market is a React-based e-commerce platform for buying and selling creative drawings using fake currency.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).